 Social Consequences

-While not strictly legal, the social fallout from falsifying military records can be devastating.
-The individual may face public shaming or ostracization, both online and in their community.
-Such actions can have a lasting impact on one’s personal and professional life, making it difficult to recover socially and emotionally.
+Finally, while not strictly legal, the social fallout from falsifying military records can be devastating.
+The individual may face public shaming or ostracization online and in their community.

-The ramifications of falsifying military service records are multi-faceted and severe.
-They not only impact the individual but also undermine the integrity and sacrifice of the entire military community.
-It’s crucial to be aware of these severe consequences as a deterrent against such dishonest behavior.
+Furthermore, the ramifications of falsifying military service records are multi-faceted and severe.
+They impact the individual and undermine the integrity and sacrifice of the entire military community.

 How to Verify Military Service Records